genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 ## OpenAPI

-By default, the framework will generate an basic OpenAPI specification for all endpoints.
-This includes the path, schemas of the request and response type, if supported.
-To enable this, the `openapi` block can be used to provide additional information, like descriptions and examples.
+By default, the framework generates a basic OpenAPI specification for all endpoints.
+This includes the path, and schemas of the request and response type, if supported.
+To enable this, you can use the `openapi` block to provide additional information, such as descriptions and examples.

 We can provide the following information: